relationship between descriptive and predictive analytics

 Descriptive vs. Predictive Analytics

-Descriptive analysis helps you understand what has happened; predictive analysis helps you know what should happen next.
+Descriptive analysis helps you understand what happened while predictive analysis enables you to determine what should happen next.
+That is the fundamental difference between the two.

 Descriptive Analytics Overview

-This field of analytics focuses on what you can learn from your company’s sales results, patterns of customer behavior, responses to marketing strategies, and more.
+The descriptive analytics field focuses on what you can learn from your company’s sales results, customer behavior patterns, responses to marketing strategies, and more.

 Predictive Analytics Overview